iterative/vscode-dvc/README.md

 versioning and ML experiment management tool.
 No additional services or databases are required.

-- **Experiment tracking**: Visually record training data, parameters, and metrics on top of [Git](https://git-scm.com/).
-Use this to navigate your experiments, compare their results, and find the best ML models.
+- **Experiment tracking**: Record training data, parameters, and metrics on top of [Git](https://git-scm.com/).
+Navigate your experiments, compare their results, and find the best ML models.
-- **Visualization**: Plot experiment data in a customizable dashboard.
+- **Visualization**: Plot performance data in a customizable dashboard including one or more overlaid experiments.
 - **Live tracking**: Capture and see metrics changing in real time.
 - **Reproducibility**: Make sure that anyone can recover or confirm previous experiments, and run new experiments based on their results.